deepak-deez/ubuntu-nginx-image/readme.txt

 1. Download the tar having the source code from this link: https://github.com/deepak-deez/ubuntu-nginx-image/blob/master/ubuntu_nginx.tar.gz

+2. create volume myvol using command: docker volume create myvol

+3. copy the index.html with Helloworld text in myvol folder into the mountpoint.

-2. To extract the content of tar file
+4. To extract the content of tar file
    $ tar -xzvf ubuntu_nginx.tar.gz

-3. build image from dockerfile using: docker build -t imagename:tag  current_path
+3. build image from dockerfile using: docker build -t imagename:tag

 4. Run this command to run the docker container:
    $  docker run -d -v myvol:/var/www/html --name={container_name} -p 80:80 {image_name:tag}